Sea lice management at BC salmon farms

-This is when young, wild salmon journey from their freshwater birthplaces to the ocean.
+Wild Juvenile Salmon Outmigration Period: This is when young, wild salmon journey from their natal lakes and streams to the ocean.

-If counts of farmed fish show an average of more than 3 motile L. salmonis per fish, farm operators must take measures to reduce lice levels.
+If counts of farmed fish show an average of more than 3 motile L. salmonis per fish, farm operators must report to DFO within 48 hours and take measures to reduce lice levels.
 “Motiles” are lice at the free-moving stage of their life cycle.

 All active farms are monitored for sea lice and DFO audits 50% of farms during the outmigration period.